Breaking News: Gopher Resource Lead Poisoning Lawsuits

 A single exposure to low or moderate amounts of lead may not cause lasting damage, but chronic lead exposure can cause irreversible health effects.

 If you or your loved one worked at Gopher Resource and suffered from symptoms of lead poisoning, you may be entitled to compensation from a lead exposure lawsuit.
-Get a free case review today to learn more about your potential legal options.

 Lead Exposure Symptoms in Adults

 Depending on the extent of exposure, symptoms of exposure to lead and long-term effects of lead poisoning in adults include:

 - Cardiovascular disease

 - Deficits in visual motor dexterity (using vision and movement together)

 - Joint pain